Manby/Turing-Machine/README.md

 ## Editor

 #### Machine Instructions
-States can have any name, although numerical names (e.g. 0, 1, 2...) are recommended as they appear nicely on the read-write head during simulation.
+States can have any name, although short names (e.g. 0, S1, 3B...) are recommended as they appear nicely on the read-write head and in the transition function table during simulation.

-Any string can be read to or written from the cells on the tape, although single characters are recommended as they appear nicely during simulation.
+Any string can be read from or written to the cells on the tape, although single characters are recommended as they appear nicely during simulation.

 When defining an instruction, the **direction** refers to the movement of the **head**, and must be `l` or `r` (case-insensitive).

 When defining an instruction, reading/writing a **blank cell** is represented by a blank entry.

+Be careful of **whitespace** (accidental spaces) when defining your instructions - they can lead to unexpected errors.

 #### Tape
 The **start position** of the tape is the position at which the read-write head will be when simulation begins.